 - When not using the EVIC, perform the following steps: - 1.
 Press and hold the LOCK button on a programmed RKE transmitter for at least 4 seconds, but no longer than 10 seconds.
-Then, press and hold the UNLOCK button while still holding the LOCK button. - 2.
-Release both buttons at the same time. - 3.
-Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the OFF position and the Key Fob removed. - 4.
-Repeat these steps if you want to return this feature to its previous setting.
+Then, press and hold the UNposition and the Key Fob removed.